emersondevelops/cienciaflix/README.md

 ## About

 This page is the result of a five-day ReactJS boot camp I participated in last week, promoted by Alura Cursos Online.
 It still has extra challenges to implement, but I am satisfied with what I was able to accomplish during that period.
 It was a good opportunity to get to know a little more about the front-end world.
 This project called Ciênciasflix (ciência means science in Portuguese) is a collaborative repository of video classes targeting middle school Brazilian students with free YouTube content.
 The content is curated by other science teachers and organized according to the national science curriculum.
-My journey to discover what area of development I will focus on continues!

 ![screenshot](./screenshot.png)